wuhuizuo/test-ci/README.md

 test ci logic

+1. add some test on branch cool_feature
-add some test on branch cool_feature
+2. add some test things on branch cool_feature